gbeckers/Darr/docs/readcode.rst

 However, not all arrays are supported in all environments.
 For example Maple does not have unsigned integers, and Python without numpy does not support multi-dimensional arrays.
-Hence Darr will not include code for such arrays.
+Darr will not include code for incompatible array types.

 Example arrays with code can be found `here <https://github .com/gbeckers/Darr/tree/master/examplearrays>`__.